 Upon receiving confirmation on the level of the incident, the faculty member will notify the student and complete the assignment grading.
-Depending on the level of the incident, further actions may be taken by the Dean of Academic Affairs and Operations (for campus-based students) or the Associate Vice Chancellor for Academic Affairs-Online (for online students).
+Depending on the level of the incident, further actions may be taken by the Dean of Academic Affairs and Operations or Campus Director.